mehtaReena/mehtaReena/README.md

  Hi, I’m Reena Mehta,a full-stack web developer.
-My core skill sets include MongoDB, ExpressJS, ReactJS, NodeJS, Firebase, Java J2EE, and Oracle.
+My core skill sets include MongoDB, ExpressJS, ReactJS, NextJS,NodeJS, Firebase, Java J2EE, and Oracle.
 Intend to have a career in an organization with committed and dedicated people, which would explore my potential to its maximum and also evolve me as a professional having an excellent skill set and help me rise in my career.

 Here are some of the major projects I have build! 🚀🚀